SK-Griggs/Starr-s-Lair-Website-/readme.md

 There are three key CSS features that can be found: the navigation bar (wraps and unwraps itself depending on the size of the screen)
 I have used flex-containers on the home page with the TBR Episodes.
-There is also a flex-container of the TBR page, with the notable difference of 3 containers (Graphic, Book image and text)
+There is also a flex-container of the TBR page, with the notable difference of 3 containers (Graphic, Book image and text) The third CSS feature is on the Conductors review page.
+(Go to Reviews.
+The Conductors is the only review with a live link.)
+If you hover (click if you're on mobile) my rating for the book should pop up ("Post Civil War but with magic.
+I loved Hetty and Benjy together, 5 stars!)
+At the bottom of the review there should be a back button that takes you back to the Review Page.
+If you go to the ABout Me page, you will find where Java Script comes into play.
+If you click the "Things to keep in mind" button, you can hide or show a list of things that should be considered if you are wishing to contact me about a review.
+That is all that I have right now for my website.
+Thank you for reviewing it!